nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 6. Requires an account to start using.<br>
 7. Not keyboard friendly.
 Requires substantial mouse usage.<br>

-4. **Reminders**
+### Reminders
+##### Strengths

-4a.
-It has CRUD features. <br>
+1. It has CRUD features. <br>
-4b.
-It has a search function. <br>
+2. It has a search function. <br>
-4c.
-It has different tabs for today, tomorrow and date-wise events. <br>
+3. It has different tabs for today, tomorrow and date-wise events. <br>
-4d.
-It allows to set priorities for different tasks. <br>
+4. It allows to set priorities for different tasks. <br>
-4e.
-It allows to repeat reminders on a periodic basis. <br>
+5. It allows to repeat reminders on a periodic basis. <br>
-4f.
-It can show all previous events which are marked ‘done’. <br>
+6. It can show all previous events which are marked ‘done’. <br>
+7. It has great syncing facilities. <br>

+##### Weaknesses

+1. It is not cross-platform.<br>
+2. No auto clear of done tasks or the option to auto clear done tasks after a certain period.<br>